Both Estonian and German student groups collaborated on different project units from September 2016 to June 2018

 - August - December 2016: One German group dealt with the topic “Meetings “: They prepared the kick-off meeting for the project unit “Computer Crime“ including an invitation and agenda which was sent to Estonia prior to the first meeting.
 Two German students were responsible for chairing the face-to-face kick-off meeting on the project unit in Germany.
 Moreover, some German students drew up a questionnaire regarding the features the computer-based training should have.

 - 10. November 2016: Skype-conference regarding the features of the computer-based training.
 During the skype conference, the features of the computer-based training were stipulated.

 - 29.November 2016: face-to-face kick-off meeting on the project unit: Both Estonian and German students engaged in a brainstorming session in which they stipulated the exact topics for the project.
 They started working in international teams.
 Furthermore, a schedule for their project was set up.

-- December 2016 to present date: Student teams consisting of both Estonian and German students are currently working together on Power Point Presentations online using different communication tools.
-German students are currently programming the computer-based training.
+- December 2016 to April 2017: Student teams consisting of both Estonian and German students worked together on Power Point Presentations online using different communication tools.
+German students programmed the computer-based training.

 - 01. March 2017: Skype-conference: Milestone-meeting: presentation of the milestones reached and agreement on the next milestones